top of page

 Every 3-5 years, the union and management bargain over our agreement with one another,

-how we get cleared for shifts, what benefits we get, the rules of holdovers, how seniority works, wages and raises, permanent shift bids, how disciplines are handled, and so, so much more.
+which we call a “collective bargaining agreement” or CBA.
+You may also hear this referred to as the “union contract.”
+We bargain over everything in the CBA including how we get cleared for shifts, what benefits we get, the rules of holdovers, how seniority works, wages and raises, permanent shift bids, how disciplines are handled, and so, so much more.
 A bargaining committee was formed to negotiate our current CBA.
 The committee included board members, stewards, and other members.
 Though we didn’t achieve all of our goals in our negotiations, it was overwhelmingly a positive outcome, with most of our past concerns addressed in some way.
 Our CBA has been evolving since the local's founding more than 30 years ago, and is still evolving in real time as we adapt to the times we are in.

 bottom of page